Philippine Tourism Receives Promotion From Foreign Media

 Philippine tourism highlighted by TIME and CNN

-The Department of Tourism (DOT) has lauded the foreign media for the series of positive publicity for the country, particularly TIME’s travel piece on Manila and CNN’s features on Boracay windsurfing and the Filipino's long Christmas celebration.
+The Philippine Department of Tourism (DOT) has lauded the foreign media for the series of positive publicity for the country, particularly TIME’s travel piece on Manila and CNN’s features on Boracay windsurfing and the Filipino's long Christmas celebration.

 “The wave of publicity certainly helps usher in a good year for tourism.
-More importantly, the optimism of the foreign media reinforces our image as a desirable destination,” said Tourism Secretary Ace Durano.
-The DOT expects Philippine tourism to surge with the country’s exposure through two of the world’s most prestigious media outfits referred to by millions all over the globe.
+More importantly, the optimism of the foreign media reinforces our image as a desirable destination,” said Philippine Tourism Secretary.

 “Hotels, tour operators, the transportation sector, the entire industry are more than ready to accommodate the influx of guests,” said Durano.

-In the January 25 issue of TIME Asia, correspondent Lara Day portrayed the city of Manila as “beguiling and reinvigorating for even the most world-weary.”
+In the January issue of TIME Asia, correspondent Lara Day portrayed the city of Manila as “beguiling and reinvigorating for even the most world-weary.”

 The Hong Kong-based writer, photographer and editor for TIME and Travel + Leisure Southeast Asia, however, lamented that the country is less-frequented by travelers because of a “flawed image problem.”